f4nc1s/ark-hltcr/README.md

 # Aroko Healthcare

 Aroko Healthcare is a platform that connects users with nearby hospitals, gyms, and spas, providing seamless access to essential healthcare services.
-Upon registration and KYC approval, users can choose from a curated list of healthcare facilities based on their location.
+Upon registration and KYC approval, users can choose from a curated list of healthcare facilities based on their location and plan.

 ## 🚀 Features